coderefinery/modular-type-along/instructor-guide.rst

 - Discuss what we expect before running it.
 - Then try it out.
-- Discuss problems with this approach.
+- Discuss problems with this solution.

 Small improvements